Bushie/CSharpQuizMC/README.md

 # CSharpQuizMC
-Console application written in C# will be similar to this [Dream Team 1992](https://repl.it/@kironroy/csharpquizmc)
+Console application written in C# will be similar to this [CSharp Multiple Choice Quiz](https://repl.it/@kironroy/csharpquizmc)